Reuben Droughns: New York Giants

-2007-2008 seasons
+2007–2008 seasons

 On March 9, 2007, Droughns was traded to the New York Giants in exchange for wide receiver Tim Carter.
-Droughns battled Derrick Ward for the back-up job but became the third running back for the Giants, and helped the Giants replace the retired Tiki Barber.
+Playing behind starter Brandon Jacobs, Droughns battled Derrick Ward for the back-up job but became the third running back for the Giants as part of a rotation that replaced the retired Tiki Barber.
 However, due to his poor performances throughout the year, he dropped to fourth on the Giants depth chart behind rookie Ahmad Bradshaw, and was replaced by Domenik Hixon as kick returner after similar special-teams performances.
-He was however, primarily used as a goal-line/third down back for most of the regular season, recording a team-leading 6 touchdowns for the season.
-During the 2008 preseason, the emergence of D.J.
-Ware dropped Droughns to fifth on the Giants depth chart at running back, but he managed to make the final 53-man roster playing primarily on special teams.
+Though he only started one game during the season, Droughns finished as the Giants third-leading rusher, totaling 275 yards on 85 carries and seven receptions for 49 yards.
+He was however, primarily used as a goal-line/third down back for most of the regular season, recording a team-leading six rushing touchdowns for the season.
+In what would turn out to be his final NFL touchdown, Droughns scored on a 2-yard run with 1:37 remaining for the winning points in a 21–16 victory on the road against the Chicago Bears, which proved to be critical in helping the Giants advance to the postseason.
+During the playoffs, Droughns played primarily on special teams and participated in all four of New York's playoff victories, including the Giants' 17–14 upset victory over the New England Patriots in Super Bowl XLII, where he was on the field for the game's final play.
+In the 2008 preseason, the emergence of D.J.
+Ware dropped Droughns to fifth on the Giants' depth chart at running back, but he managed to make the final 53-man roster playing primarily on special teams in 12 of New York's 16 games.

 Droughns was released by the Giants on February 9, 2009.